gridshadow/gdexport/README.md

 As an SCons SConstruct file is simply a python script it is possible to automatically configure the generation of the files, and include them directly within the build.

-The `gdexport` module contains a `scons` submodule:
+The `gdexport` module contains an `scons` submodule:

 ```python
 import gdexport.scons
 ```

-This mdule contains one function which can setup the build:
+This module contains one function which can setup the build:

 ```python
 gdexport.scons.configure_generate(env            : SCons.Environment